comma-hacks/accessories/meshes/helmet/README.md

 [You can buy the Helmet directly from my Shapeways store here here!](https://www.shapeways.com/shops/openeyerobot)

+## V2.1

+* Base: Removed a bit of material to fit the head of the C3 stand's M6 bolt

 ## V2

 * Split into two parts, the Base and the Frame